blog posts

 Installing the full version of Linux on Flash

 Installing Linux on a flash allows the user to create a portable version of the Linux operating system wherever he is, only needing a laptop or computer to run it.
-It can be said that this method of converting the operating system on the bootable Flash to a full version of that operating system, unlike the previous process, the changes applied to the operating system are not lost after restarting.
+Unlike the previous process, this method of converting the operating system on the bootable Flash to a fuFlashrsion of that operating system does not lose the changes applied to the operating system after restarting.

-In the first step, the user will need a flash memory with more memory, and 8 or 16 GB flash is not helpful for this; Because the full version of the operating system is supposed to be installed and used permanently.
+In the first step, the user will need more memory, and 8 or 16 GB flash is not helpful for this because the full version of the operating system is supposed to be installed and used permanently.
 You can get a flash drive or, if you have more budget, an SSD hard drive with a capacity of 128 GB for this purpose.

-Another problem that should be considered for installing the operating system on Flash is the compatibility issue with different hardware.
-In fact, in this method, installing Linux on Flash is executed in such a way that the installer considers the flash drive as a type of fixed memory like the hard drive on the system; Therefore, hardware optimizations are performed according to the current system hardware; But if this Flash is to be used on another system, the hardware issue may cause problems.
+Another problem that should be considered when installing the operating system on Flash is compatibility issues with different hardware.
+In fact, in this method, Linux is installed on Flash, so the Flashaller considers the flash drive flash memory like the hard drive on the system.
+Therefore, hardware optimizations are performed according to the current system hardware.
+However, if this Flash is to bFlashd on another system, the hardware issue may cause problems.
 As a result, open-source drivers can be used instead of proprietary drivers to reduce errors.

-There are solutions to solve the Bootloader problem on UEFI systems that some users may encounter.
+There are solutions to the Bootloader problem that some users may encounter on UEFI systems.

-The bA bootloader is a computer program responsible for starting the computer and is stored in the ESP partition.
-This program often works automatically without the need for user intervention.
-However, one of the challenges of installing Linux on Flash that some users face and are difficult to discover is the ESP partition.
+The bA bootloader is a computer program that starts the computer.
+It is stored in the ESP partition and often works automatically without user intervention.
+However, the ESP partition is one of the challenges of installing Linux on Flash that some users face and is difficult to discover.

 The user can remove the hard disk to solve the Bootloader problem in the desktop computer.
 Still, this method is not applicable for laptops, and besides, it doesn’t look professional at all, and it’s not foolproof in terms of safety.
 The general workaround is not to let the installer know that an ESP partition has already been created.

-The easier way is to remove the ESP flag from the ESP partition before installing Linux on the Flash and restore it to the previous state after the installation process is complete.
+The easier way is to remove the ESP flag from the ESP partition before installing Linux on the Flash and reflash it to the previous state after installation.
 In this way, the Ubuntu installer is tricked into not finding the current ESP partition and automatically creates a new one on the flash memory.
 Of course, rest assured that the original ESP partition on the hard drive will remain intact and won’t cause any problems.

 Essential tips for installing Linux on Flash in this way